-George is a commercial dispute resolution lawyer with a particular focus on clients in the mining, oil & gas and electricity sectors.
+George is a dispute resolution lawyer who predominantly acts for clients in the mining, oil & gas and electricity sectors.

 Acted in Supreme Court of Western Australia litigation with former head contractor of Karratha component of Pilbara Underground Power Project.